alicogintel/SDM/README.md

 **Taobao Dataset:** Under internal checking procedure.

 ## Disclaimer
-This is an implementation in offline experment rather than the online official version.
+This is an implementation on experiment of offline JD dataset rather than the online official version.

+There may be differences between results reported in the paper and the released one, because the former one is achieved in distribution tensorflow.